Sam Hughes speaks to Bryce Jacobs about his career so far and more!

 I’m interested in hearing about your experiences as an Australian composer living in the United States.
 Have you found there have been any advantages or disadvantages?
 How has adapting to American culture been?

 I truly value the combination of being an Australian living and working in America.
 In 2008/9, I moved over with my very devoted wife after attaining an assistant job on the 89th day of a 90-day visa waiver (5 hours before getting on the plane).
 We started off very humbly in a 375 sq/ft apartment in Santa Monica near the studio after selling off whatever we could back home.
 This was right when the economic crash happened – I lost half my money and pretty much cashed in my savings to pay the legal fees for our visa.
 Both my wife and I would constantly get caught off-guard by the subtlety of cultural differences.
 Although it was another Western culture mostly aligned with parallels in Australia, some of the differences were staggering that we encountered and the smallest things would catch us off-guard.
 I started as an intern… a lot of things were asked of me that would be a throw-away request for an American, but an absolute mystery to an Aussie.
 Can you FedEx this; can you get me a Pepto-Bismal; can you order some Mexican food?
 These small requests were literally quite foreign.
 We use FedEx in a very different way to America; only heard of Pepto-Bismal in the movies; and the only Spanish I knew were musical terms.
 Australia does many great types of cuisine that are prevalent throughout, but Mexican is scarcer – so trying to read and pronounce “Quesadilla” over the phone with an Aussie accent failed every time.
 There was also the fact that I’d gone from playing the “Big Day Outs” in Australia and “Glastonbury” in England as a touring musician, to doing the most basic of chores to keep the studio running (walking all over Santa Monica for four hours to find the right kind of Kosher Rock Salt is one random memory that just came to mind).
 No one knew me here, or my history, and all was about proving your work ethic (and I was fine with that).
 I also was happier, as I felt like I was on the path I was meant to be on.
 In all seriousness, the hardest thing for us was missing our family and friends and not having the money to travel back that often.
 You feel like your previous life has become an old movie you once saw.
 Inevitably, as time passes you move on, and in the midst of the history you miss with your closest friends, you are actually creating new history with new people that you’re becoming equally close to.
 Most people here (including Americans) are not from L.A., so there are many parallels between us.
-The hardest has definitely been not being able to support family from afar as close relatives get older, or are going through some unexpected life experiences, or at worst, passing away.
+The hardest has definitely been not being able to support family from afar as close relatives get older, where to buy cialis no prescription or are going through some unexpected life experiences, or at worst, passing away.
 It’s also hard when your own country looks at you from the outset as if you are home-and-hosed, when in truth, you’ve had to completely start again and build it from nothing.
 We’ve had many confronting moments, and as I say to anyone else crazy enough to want to do what we have done, it is more of a philosophical question than a professional/musical one – do you honestly feel this is what you are meant to be doing?
 It’s hard enough when it is!
 I was in my late 20’s when I came here and had already travelled and lived a life that I was ready to pour into my writing… and being Australian felt like I was coming from a fresh place.
 My American life and experiences have only built on this.